developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/setup/index.md

 Enterprise Browser also can be mass-deployed using Zebra [StageNow](../../../../stagenow) or a compatible MDM system.
 [See the Mass Deployment section](#massdeployment).

+**NEW LICENSING PROCESS: Beginning with EB 2.0, licensing of Enterprise Browser has changed.
+Manual licensing requires use of the License Manager app on the device. <u>Upgrading to EB 2.0 requires that all licenses be converted to the new model**</u>.
+Licensed apps running on EB 1.8 (and older) are unaffected; existing licenses remain valid.
+See the [Licensing Guide](../licensing) for details.

 -----

 **To manually push an EB app to a device**: